wraith-labs/wraith_module_comosum/README.md

-# wraith-module-pinecomms
+# wraith_module_comosum

-A Wraith communications module based on the Pinecone p2p overlay network.
+A Wraith communications module based on the Yggdrasil p2p network.